o3de/o3de.org/content/docs/userguide/samples/projects/multiplayer-enhanced.md

 ---
-description: ' Use the Multiplayer sample in &ALYlong; to learn how to build and structure multiplayer games that use the GridMate networking library. '
+description: ' Use the Multiplayer sample in Amazon Lumberyard to learn how to build and structure multiplayer games that use the GridMate networking library. '
 title: Multiplayer Sample
 ---